 Before we can create sustainable solutions to problems, we first must understand the problem.
 It’s a simple fact.
-But what do we know and not know about why sport participation has been falling across Scotland, why clubs are struggling to retain players and why some are folding altogether?
-We know that a significant drop-out from sport begins at age 13 and that girls have more obstacles to taking part in sport than boys, but do we really know why?
+But what do we know and not know about why sport participation has been falling across Scotland, or why Scotland’s drop-out from sport begins at age 13 and that girls have more obstacles to taking part in sport than boys?

-As a result of feedback from many stakeholders, the OSS is undertaking a short nationwide research study to explore the research needs of organisations involved in community sport in Scotland.
-If you are involved in community sport in Scotland, and have 10-15 minutes spare to care your thoughts, get in touch with us and complete the questionnaire.
-The closing date is 18 September 2019.
+As a result of feedback from sport bodies and clubs, the OSS is undertaking a short nationwide research study to explore the research needs of those involved in community sport across Scotland – and extended the closing date to 30 September 2019.

 Please note: The focus of the research is on community sport and there are no questions on performance/elite sport.

-The findings will be used to write a report on the research needs of organisations involved in community sport in Scotland that informs discussion at a national sport summit on November 25 & 26, 2019, and inform the OSS research strategy in 2020, as we seek to facilitate greater collaboration between organisations involved in community sport and the research community in Scotland.
+The findings will be revealed at the National Sport Summit on November 25 & 26, 2019, as we seek to facilitate greater collaboration between organisations involved in community sport and the research community in Scotland.

 - You can choose to provide an anonymous response to this survey.